How do students get involved in the Programme?

 Where do SMP Students get their uniform from?

 Shirts and Ties are hired from Westburn School at a cost of $20.00.
 Please note: $10.00 will be refunded when the items are returned cleaned and in good condition and the other $10.00 will be placed in a replacement fund for the future.
 They are issued to each new student prior to the 1st performance of the year.

 SMP Students retain their hired pieces of the ‘performance uniform’ until they leave Westburn Primary School permanently.

 What fees are payable for being a member of Westburn SMP?

-The current annual fee per student is $320.
+The current annual fee per student is $320 (this will be rising to $350 in 2020).
 This fee includes costs of tutors, materials, computer programmes, some instruments, music stands and general maintenance.

 What Scholarships are available to members of Westburn SMP?